This post was most recently updated on October 7th, 2018

 14. Coney Island Ice Cream.

 Contrary to popular belief, the Coney Island Ice Cream was an all-Filipino brand.
 But kids who grew up loving its incredible lineup of ice cream flavors didn’t care–they just craved for it.

-Who would forget that bubblegum-flavored ice cream with real bubblegum bits?
-How about New York!
-New York!, Pistachio, Mint Chocolate Chip, Choco Pecan Nut, and the iconic ice cream sandwich that started it all–Eskimo Roll?
+We’ll never forget the bubblegum-flavored ice cream with real bubblegum bits as well as New York!
+New York!, Pistachio, Mint Chocolate Chip, Choco Pecan Nut, and the iconic ice cream sandwich that started it all–Eskimo Roll.

 Cabatit-Alegre, J. (2006).
 A handy rice meal. philSTAR.com.
 Retrieved 5 November 2015, from http://goo.gl/XygAT5

 Estrella, S. (2014).
 What Ever Happened to Coney Island Ice Cream?.
 Pepper.ph.
 Retrieved 13 November 2015, from http://goo.gl/QQPqnT

 Globespansexport.com,.
 Universal Robina Corporation Exporters Philippines.
 Retrieved 5 November 2015, from http://goo.gl/sNwxfQ